 - Personal development

-When you know what motivates any one individual person, you can focus on drawing that motivation out on a regular basis.
+When you know what motivates any one seller, you can focus on drawing that motivation out on a regular basis.

 Motivation is a skill more than an innate attribute.
 You can recruit your drive, building it like muscle.
 In our Extreme Productivity research, we studied 2,377 business professionals to learn what the most productive people do to manufacture motivation, control their time, and execute at the highest levels.

 Interestingly, we found that The Extremely Productive (The XP) are 2x more likely to be driven than The Rest.
 Driven by what, though?
 Often, that drive is emotional.
 You can rationalize it in all sorts of ways.
 "I want to make more money.
 I need this promotion to get to the next step."

 You want money for freedom.
 You want money to do what you want to do with your time.
 Promotions bring prestige.
 They bring hope of career advancement and fulfillment.
 These are desires.
 If you want your desires to come true, you need disciplined action to help you get there.